pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Command group for CIM qualifier declarations.

-      This command group defines commands to inspect CIM qualifier declarations in the WBEM Server.
+      This command group defines commands to inspect and delete CIM qualifier declarations in the WBEM Server.

-      Creation, modification and deletion of qualifier declarations is not currently supported.

       In addition to the command-specific options shown in this help text, the general options (see 'pywbemcli --help') can also be specified before the 'qualifier' keyword.